 Update — May 2, 2026, on the Handwork Circle’s Planned Contributions

-The Handwork Circle contribution, we decided, will consist of joined individual pieces unified by a heartbeat motif: the tracing of a heart monitor.
+The Handwork Circle contribution, we decided, will consist of joined individual pieces unified by a heartbeat motif: the tracing of a heart monitor or EKG.
 We discussed ideas for designing the 2” × 6” strips that will be arranged horizontally 11 feet up the wall.
-The earlier idea of requiring brown and other shared colors for everyone to use was ultimately discarded.

 We were inspired by the Tapestry Interest Group’s installation at the Local Cloth Studio.